-Apache MXNet (incubating) is a deep learning framework designed for both efficiency and flexibility.
+Apache MXNet is a deep learning framework designed for both efficiency and flexibility.
 It allows you to mix symbolic and imperative programming to maximize efficiency and productivity.
 At its core, MXNet contains a dynamic dependency scheduler that automatically parallelizes both symbolic and imperative operations on the fly.
 A graph optimization layer on top of that makes symbolic execution fast and memory efficient.
-MXNet is portable and lightweight, scaling effectively to multiple GPUs and multiple machines.
+MXNet is portable and lightweight, scalable to many GPUs and machines.

 Licensed under an Apache-2.0 license.

 |Follow MXNet Development on Github||See what's going on in the MXNet project.|

 |MXNet Confluence Wiki for Developers||MXNet developer wiki for information related to project development, maintained by contributors and developers.
 To request write access, send an email to send request to the dev list .|

 |firstname.lastname@example.org mailing list||The "dev list".
 Discussions about the development of MXNet.
 To subscribe, send an email to email@example.com .|